OpenNTI/nti.dataserver/docs/content-anchoring.rst

   <http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#treewalker>`_
   for ``nextNode`` starting from the node used to generate the *primary context* object.
-See ``Converting a Text Node to NTIContentTextAnchor`` for more information.
+See ``Converting a Text Node to TextDomContentPointer`` for more information.
 * ``edge_offset`` is the character offset from the start of the ``primary context`` object's ``context_text`` string to the location of the edge thie anchor represents.

-When specifying context information for a `NTIContentTextAnchor` the following `NTITextContext` will be used:
+When specifying context information for a `TextDomContentPointer` the following `TextContext` will be used:

 .. code-block:: cpp

 	//Provide a snippet of text context
-	class NTITextContext {
+	class TextContext {
 		string context_text; //A chunk of text that can be used as context int context_offset; //offset of context_text into context_offset's
 							//containing text node